Music & Arts Studio

 His current activities include publishing his 2nd Guitar method book as well as authoring his audio production courses.

-To book a trial lesson with David, please contact Melomania office Or click here to book an in-person lesson online:
+To book a trial lesson with Mr David, please contact Melomania office Or click here to book an in-person lesson online:

-Ms Maran, voice, different genres, beginner piano
+Ms. MARAN, voice, different genres, beginner piano

 Ms Maran is a native of Armenia and a graduate of Komitas State Conservatory of Yerevan